tobiasHeinke/monostyle/docs/tools.md

 # Missing Tools

-- present tense: use only one time level to reduce complexity e.g. don't write 'the button will'.
+- present tense: use only one time level to reduce the complexity e.g. do not write 'clicking the button will'.
 - positive language: explain what to do instead of what not to.
   Describe the effect of the activated option.
 - caps: link titles and emphasis